mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

    :linenos:
    :lines: 24-

-By now, this should be enough for you to be able to run the node in :code:`PyCharm`.
+By now, this should be enough for you to be able to run the node in :program:`PyCharm`.
 You can right click it and choose :guilabel:`D&ebug sample_python_node`.
 This will output

 .. code:: bash